statisticsnorway/dapla-statbank-client/README.md

 ```
 `apidata_all`, does not need a specified query, it will build its own query, trying to get *all the data* from the table.
 This might be too much, resulting in an error.

-The `include_id`-parameter is a bit *magical*, it gets both codes and value-columns for categorical columns, and tries to merge these next to each other, it also makes a check if the content i the same, then it will not include the content twice.
+The `include_id`-parameter is a bit *magical*, it gets both codes and value-columns for categorical columns, and tries to merge these next to each other, it also makes a check if the content is the same, then it will not include the content twice.

 If you want to specify a query, to limit the response, use the method `apidata` instead.\
 Here we are requesting an "internal table" which only people at SSB have access to, with a specified URL and query.